LUCIT-Systems-and-Development/unicorn-binance-websocket-api/examples/binance_websocket_kline_1m_ohlcv_to_sqlite/README.md

-# Downloading and Storing Binance OHLCV Data Asynchronously
+# Downloading and Storing Binance OHLCV Data Asynchronously To SQLite
 ## Overview
 This guide outlines how to use our Python library to asynchronously download Open, High, Low, Close, Volume (OHLCV) data from Binance for selected markets and store this data in a SQLite database.
 Our solution leverages WebSocket and